 People love their tool “colors”.
 We know it.
 Manufacturers know it.
 Consumers know it.
 So, what really matters when comparing tool companies?
 We think a lot matters—particularly how a company approaches the tool development and manufacturing process.
 When people asked us to write a Makita vs Milwaukee article, they were asking who makes the best tools.
 But they were also asking us to evaluate the merits of each company’s position in the market, how they make tools, and what they produce that differentiates them as a brand.
 Here’s our stab at comparing Makita vs Milwaukee Electric Tool Co. to see how the companies match up.

 Full disclosure—we don’t expect to come away from this changing anyone’s mind.
 However, this article may expand what you know (or think you know) about these two giant power tool companies.
 As always, we have our work cut out for us!

-Look for some Makita vs Milwaukee Head-to-Head Action?
-Check out these reviews!
+Looking for some Makita vs Milwaukee Head-to-Head Action?
+Check out these videos!

 Company Histories of Milwaukee Electric Tool Co and Makita

 Over 100 years ago, Mosaburo Makita founded Makita Electric Works in 1915 in Nagoya, Aichi, Japan.
 The company began by selling and repairing lighting equipment, motors, and transformers.
 Today, as a global brand, Makita operates in nearly 50 countries with sales in over 170 countries.
 The company manufactures products at 10 plants operating in 8 countries, including Japan, China, Romania, the U.K., Brazil, Germany, the United States, and Thailand (its most recent plant in 2018).
 Currently, about 90% of Makita’s manufacturing work (in terms of production volume) is carried out overseas.

 Makita produces tools across a wide range of industries.
 They have specific divisions to address construction and building, cleaning, and landscaping and gardening (OPE).